-Temporomandibular joint disorder (TMD) is an affliction that affects the the two joints connecting the jawbone to the skull, it is basically a junction that governs jaw movement.
-The condition is relatively common, and often resolves itself without intervention.
+TMD Temporomandibular joint disorder is an affliction that affects the the two joints connecting the jawbone to the skull, it is basically a junction that governs jaw movement.
+This health issue is relatively frequent, and often resolves itself without intervention.
 However, in some cases, TMD may require professional care to resolve jaw dysfunction.
 While the reasons of TMD are difficult to identify, psychological stress and bruxism are the primary contributors to the disfunction.

-Potential reasons for developing a TM disorder are actually a number of factors may play a role in the onset of TMD, including:
+Potential reasons for developing a TM disorder are actually a number of factors that play a role in the onset of TMD.
+They include:

 Postural issues which affect jaw and neck muscles may also originate farther down that kinetic chain, in your chest, pelvis or shoulder blades.